BEGINNING OF SEASON:

 - identifying trouble spots and problem situations, offering assistance or at least ensuring that the league and executive are aware

-- organize both year-end playoffs and mid-season tournaments
+- assistance with the management of both year-end playoffs and mid-season tournaments

-- assist with the handout of equipment and uniforms as required
+- assist with the distribution of equipment and uniforms as required

-- distribute information to coaches, parents and players
+- distributing information to coaches, parents and players

-- meet with school custodial staff and monitor for any facilities problem
+- meeting with school custodial staff and monitor for any division-specific, facility concerns

-- work with referees (and scheduler) and monitor issues relating to that division
+- working with referees (and scheduler) and monitor issues relating to that division

-- perform any general administrative activities including tracking results
+- performing any general administrative activities including tracking division game results

-- any other work required to monitor or support activities in a particular division, including recruiting volunteers, coordinate team pictures, etc.
+- any other effort required to monitor or support activities in a particular division, including recruiting volunteers and coordinating the division team photo event,

-Having spelled out the job requirements, we must add that YBA means fun for everybody, not just the kids.
-The convenor should not only be an ambassador for the sportsmanship and fair play spirit the league embraces, get in there and have fun yourself!!
+Having spelled out the responsibilities, we must add that KWYBA means fun for everybody, not just the kids.
+The convenor should not only be an ambassador for the sportsmanship and fair play spirit the league embraces, but get in there and have fun yourself!!